bfolkens/wind/README.md

 # Wind

-`Wind`.
-A pleasant Elixir websocket client framework, based on Mint.
+A pleasant Elixir websocket client framework, based on Mint and Mint.WebSocket. 🌱

 ## Installation